HughMcGrade/eusay/README.md

 Requirements
 ------------
 eusay runs on Django on Python 3.
-The database is SQLite.
+The database is SQLite, but will probably be PostgreSQL soon.
 Our test server runs Apache 2.2.15.
 There aren't any other requirements.